jaericho/jaericho.github.io/_posts/2015-01-07-Software-Based-Performance.md

 ![sql_optimization](/assets/2015/01/sql_optimization.png)

 For this application, this was a case of outgrowing the initial design.
-The application worked great in the beginning when there were only 100,000 records in the table, but with 7 million the logic needed a bit of reworking.
+The application worked great in the beginning when there were only 100,000 rows in the table, but with 7 million rows the logic needed a bit of reworking.

 That's why I love reading stories like the one above.
 I can write simple programs, but I'm certainly no programmer, and I'm always impressed with the skills and talent that people use to find a way to do more, sometimes much more, with the same or even less.